What to do when you get here

 A can't miss!
 Crabtree Falls is the tallest waterfall East of the Mississippi.
 It is a series of 5 major cascades and several smaller ones.
 When combined, the water falls a total of 1200 feet.
 This hike uses switchbacks up the side of a mountain to make the hike a little easier.
 After viewing the first level of the Falls, you'll begin your assent by hiking away from the falls and uphill along the trail.
 The trail then switches back directions and brings you back to the next level of the waterfall.
 The average hike takes about an hour and a half to reach the top, including rest stops, and about 50 minutes back to the bottom.

 There is no entrance fee however there is a $3 parking fee.
-The walk to the Falls from our campground is a 1/2 mile along the main road.
-Take caution if you choose to walk to the Falls instead of drive as there is very little room on the side of the road.
+The walk to the Falls from our campground is a 1/2 mile along the main road, Rt 56.
+Take caution if you choose to walk to the Falls instead of drive, as there is very little room on the side of the road to walk.

-The first level of the waterfall is handicap-accessible.
+The first level of the waterfall is handicap-accessible via a wide, smoothly paved path.
 Restrooms are located at the base of the Falls.

 Located along the Blue Ridge Trail, this short but intense hike will take you nearly 800 ft up to a cluster of boulders atop a peak.
 The spectacular view overlooks both sides of the mountain.
 Be prepared for a rocky trail that gets very steep - it will wear out the legs of less-seasoned hikers, but your effort will be rewarded!
 Approximately 45 min to the top.
 Not recommended for very young or the less sure-footed.
+Outside of summer weather, we recommend bringing a light jacket as there is usually a cool breeze at the top.
 No restrooms at this location.

 Blue Ridge Parkway